The Best Switzerland Itinerary – 7 Days in Switzerland

-Lauterbrunnen is located in the Alps and is one of the most popular places for extreme outdoor sport lovers – extreme sports like base jumping, etc. are extremely popular here.
+Lauterbrunnen is located in the Alps and is one of the most popular places for extreme outdoor sports lovers – extreme sports like base jumping, etc. are extremely popular here.
 Though I do not want to promote these kinds of sports (there are deaths reported regularly in Lauterbrunnen), the place is great to visit even if you aren’t into them.

 The village is also known for being surrounded by thundering waterfalls – 72, to be precise.
-The Staubbach Falls are one of them, but for more impressive falls, get a ticket and visit Trümmelbach Waterfalls.
+The Staubbach Falls is one of them, but for more impressive falls, get a ticket and visit Trümmelbach Waterfalls.
 You will not regret it (tip: if you visit after a rainy day, bring your rain jacket as the waterfalls tend to be even heavier and you get wet).

 One of my travel highlights was my ride up Brienzer Rothorn.
 I will never forget the day that I took the one-hour ride up in an old stream loc.
 The ride was the most impressive I have ever had in Switzerland because the scenery was the most diverse and impressive.

 The best way to arrive at Brienzer Rothorn station is via boat (which means you will take a cruise on Lake Brienz, my favorite lake in the world).
 Boat tours on Lake Brienz are included in the Swiss Travel Pass, and there is a discount for the ride to Brienzer Rothorn with a STP.